Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Introduction

 In this paper, we attempt to address the above questions by exploring the rich variety of scars in the $U(1)$ quantum link and quantum dimer models with a Rokhsar-Kivelson Hamiltonian on finite rectangular geometries with periodic boundary conditions in both directions.
 Such models have a venerable history in the studies of strongly correlated systems and are also examples of compact Abelian LGTs without any matter fields.
 The quantum dimer model is widely used in the context of frustrated antiferromagnets and high-temperature superconductors~\cite{Rokhsar1988, Moessner2001}.
 The quantum link model, on the other hand, is well known as a microscopic model which realizes the low-energy gauge-invariant subspace of quantum spin-ice~\cite{Hermele2004, Shannon2004}, while in the context of particle physics it has been shown to realize novel crystalline confining phases with fractionalization of electric flux~\cite{Banerjee2013}.
-We start with a self-contained introduction to these models and their relation to Wilson's lattice gauge theory in Sec.~\ref{sec:QLDM}, and discuss the global symmetries in Sec.~\ref{sec:symm}, along with the index theorem that is valid at one particular coupling.
-To explore the properties of scars, we use large-scale symmetry-decomposed exact diagonalizations explained in Sec.~\ref{sec:methods}.
-We use histograms of density of states to explicity show the anomalously large number of the zero modes in different topological sectors when the index theorem holds.
-Using the level statistics obtained from the eigenspectra of the two models, their ergodic nature is also demonstrated for interesting parameter regimes.
-In Sec.~\ref{sec:diagnostics}, we identify different types of scars by using their entanglement properties, as well as via local correlation functions and show that the anomalous eigenstates occurring in the $U(1)$ quantum link model and the quantum dimer model can be classified into various different classes.
-These classes are most naturally viewed by expressing the scars in terms of the zero and the nonzero modes of the operator $\Okin$ (which is introduced in Sec.~\ref{sec:QLDM}).
-A numerical algorithm to isolate scars directly from the spectrum is explained in Sec.~\ref{sec:algo}, together with a tabulation of the different types of scars and their degeneracies.
-We study the properties of each of the classes of the scars for both the quantum link model and the quantum dimer model in Sec.~\ref{sec:scardet}, extending far beyond the initial results of Ref.~\cite{Banerjee2021}.
-In Sec.~\ref{sec:legos} we explore the remarkable result, that a class of anomalous zero modes, which we call as ``lego scars'', can be proven to be exact eigenstates of the quantum dimer model for certain rectangular geometries where one of the linear dimensions is kept fixed while the other can be made arbitrarily large.